Morning Glory

 - Ipomoea

 Species of morning glories are native of tropical America.
-Morning Glories are also present in Asia, although they also grow in subtropical and temperate regions.
+Morning Glories are also present in Asia although they also grow in subtropical and temperate regions.

-Morning Glories prefer full sun throughout the day.
+Morning Glories prefer a full sun throughout the day.
 Morning Glory flowers can be as much as 8 inches across although most are around 4 inches.

-Facts About Morning Glory
+Facts about Morning Glory

-- Morning-Glories have lush green foliage.
+- Morning Glories have lush green foliage.

 - Some Morning glories are excellent seed voyagers.